How to | 14 Juli 2020

 Summary

-We learned quite a few things here.
 First, we used an OPC UA client application to browse the address space.
-This enabled us to pick the variables of our interest and reference them by their NodeId, or by BrowsePath.
-Given that information, we created a Commissioning File and installed the Service on the Connectware.
+This allowed us to pick the variables of our interest and to reference them by their NodeId, or by BrowsePath.
+Given that information, we created a Service YAML and installed the Service on Connectware.
 In the Explorer we finally saw the live data on corresponding MQTT topics and are now ready to go further with our OPC UA integration.